 Mr. Yagen, the President of Aviation Institute of Maintenance, has a considerable history in the maintenance, repair, and operations of sophisticated aircraft, and in 1994, he acquired a school that prepared students for a career in aviation maintenance.
 Under the new corporate entity Technical Education Services, Inc., Tidewater Tech Aviation was first located near Norfolk International Airport.
 In January 2003, the school was renamed Aviation Institute of Maintenance, and the school relocated to Chesapeake in 2007.
-In 2019, a new branch campus was established in Charlotte, North Carolina.
+In 2019, AIM established a new branch campus in Charlotte, North Carolina and acquired Teterboro School of Aeronautics in Teterboro, New Jersey.